 Established in 2004, SKIP CITY INTERNATIONAL D-Cinema FESTIVAL was one of the first international competitive film festivals to exclusively feature digital cinema, which has now become the standard format for motion pictures.
 We remain committed to discovering and nurturing new talent.

-It is held every year with the aim of contributing to the development of a new audiovisual industry by seeking films from all over the world that seize the entertainment skill and the possibility of new expressions, and discovering filmmakers who will lead the next generation.
+It is held every year with the aim of contributing to the development of a new audiovisual industry by seeking films from all over the world that seize the entertainment skill and the possibility of new expressions, and discovering and nurturing new talent that will lead the next generation.

-After preliminary judges nominate the first round of nominees, the official jury members, who are esteemed domestic and international industry professionals, will judge the films and the awards including the Grand Prize will be given out on the last day of the festival.
+After preliminary judges nominate the first round of nominees, the official jury members, who are renowned industry professionals, will judge the films and the awards including the Grand Prize will be given out.
 In addition, the SKIP CITY AWARD is given to a Japanese film which displays promising talent for feature filmmaking out of all Japanese films.

 Film Festival as a Springboard for Exciting New Talent

 After screening their films at our festival, many of the festival graduates have gone on to build careers in and out of Japan.
 Looking at international cinema, Nuri Bilge Ceylan, who won the Grand Prize with Climates in the 2007 edition of our festival, scored three consecutive wins at Cannes Film Festival for Best Director with Three Monkeys (2008), Grand Prix with Once Upon a Time in Anatolia (2011), and Palme d'Or with Winter Sleep (2014).

-Regarding Japanese cinema, Kazuya Shiraishi, who won the SKIP CITY AWARD in the 2009 edition with Lost Paradise in Tokyo, has gone on to direct critically acclaimed films including The Blood of Wolves (2018) and Sea of Revival (2019), and the sequel of The Blood of Wolves is highly anticipated, emerging as one of the best directors in Japanese cinema.
+Regarding Japanese cinema, Kazuya Shiraishi, who won the SKIP CITY AWARD in the 2009 edition with Lost Paradise in Tokyo, has gone on to direct critically acclaimed films including The Blood of Wolves (2018) and Sea of Revival (2019), and his latest film Last of the Wolves (2021) created a buzz, emerging as one of the best directors in Japanese cinema.